Family Sentinel

 Here's our answer to the second one.

-The scammer in the inbox is one risk.
+The criminal in the inbox is one risk.
 Granting us access is the other — and you should judge it just as hard.
 This page shows exactly what we request, what those permissions can and cannot do, what we keep, when a human sees anything, and how to cut us off in one click.

 Who you're dealing with